abmpicoli/rimworld_list_everything_fork/README.md

 The most important of all is the fact that *if you don't place the repository inside the rimworld Mods directory, references to required libraries will break*.

+The shellscript ./release.sh allows to build a "clean release" at another mod folder.
+It can be executed with Git Bash or a typical shellscript terminal.
+Personally, I use Ubuntu at my windows machine (WSL).

+# Contributing:

+* Please be free to check the code and contribute.
+Also be welcome to fork this code and create your own changes (just as I did).

+# How to get help:

+I don't see a problem if you post questions in the Comments section.

+If for some reason this is not possible for you, consider opening an issue on github https://github.com/abmpicoli/rimworld_list_everything_fork/issues.